-- The Tapcon masonry anchor comes in both a carbon steel that is Climaseal® coated in a blue color and in the 410 stainless steel that is also coated with Climaseal® in a silver color.
+- The Tapcon masonry anchor comes in a carbon steel that has Climaseal coating in a blue color.
+It also comes in the 410 stainless steel that has a coating of Climaseal in a silver color.

 - The embedment depth of the Tapcon masonry anchor is critical both in the minimum and maximum embedment depth.

-- The Tapcon masonry anchor must be installed into the base material a minimum of 1” and the maximum embedment is 1-3/4”.
+- You must install the Tapcon masonry anchor into the base material a minimum of 1” and the maximum embedment is 1-3/4”.
 Below the 1” minimum embedment depth the tapcon masonry anchor will not achieve required holding values.

 - Embedment depths of more than 1-3/4” will create installation problems, such as when the Tapcon masonry anchor becomes stuck, unable to be removed or inserted further.

-- · There are two different head styles that the Tapcon masonry anchors are manufactured: the hex washer slotted and the flat phillips countersunk.
+- There are two different head styles that Tapcon masonry anchors come in: the hex washer slotted and the flat phillips countersunk.

 - Both diameters come in both different head styles and require different size tools for installation.
 The 3/16” hex head requires a 1/4” nut runner; the 1/4” requires a 5/16” one.
 The 3/16” phillips flat head needs a #2-bit tip and the 1/4” needs a #3-bit tip.

-- When measuring the lengths of the Tapcon masonry anchor, the hex head is measured from under the head and the flat heads are measured as an overall length including the head.
+- When measuring the lengths of the Tapcon masonry anchor, you measure the hex head from under the head and measure the flat heads as an overall length including the head.

 Concrete Fastening Systems, Inc. has also revolutionized the sale of concrete fastener products by selling direct from the manufacturer at www.confast.com